AdamDriverFactCheck/AdamDriverFactCheck/README.md

 Is something wrong?
 Send a pull request with evidence.

+## Claim: Adam Driver joined the Marine Corps to get retribution for 9/11

+**Fact Check:** Partially true; lacks context

+**Info:**
+From The New Yorker profile of Adam Driver in 2019:

+"After 9/11, he found himself filled with a desire for retribution, although he wasn’t sure against what or whom.
+“It wasn’t against Muslims,” he said.
+“It was: We were attacked.
+I want to fight for my country against whoever that is.”
+His stepfather, a Baptist minister, had given him a brochure for the Marines, which he’d thrown in the trash.
+But now he reconsidered."[[Reference]](https://www.newyorker.com/magazine/2019/10/28/adam-driver-the-original-man)

 ## Claim: Adam Driver improvised a notoriously racist line in the movie BlacKkKlansman

 **Fact Check:** False